7shi/dante-la-el/Inferno/Bard/README.md

-This directory contains text processed from Bard's output.
+This directory contains experimental works using Google Bard.

 ### Warning